Education and Programming

 Nurse Practitioners: The American Academy of Nurse Practitioners Certification Board (AANPCP) recognizes attendance at CE offerings which provide AMA PRA Category 1 Credits™ for the purpose of recertification.

-Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 27.5 medical knowledge MOC points in the American Board of Internal Medicine’s (ABIM” MOC Program.
-Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
+Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 18.5 medical knowledge MOC points in the American Board of Internal Medicine’s (ABIM) MOC Program.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.

 *Credits subject to change.